Tracearr/Media-Server-SSE/README.md

 # Tracearr SSE

 Jellyfin and Emby plugins that expose a Server-Sent Events endpoint for real-time playback and session notifications.
-Built for the [Tracearr](https://github.com/Tracearr/Tracearr) scrobbler.
+Built for [Tracearr](https://github.com/connorgallopo/Tracearr).
 Works with anything that consumes SSE.

 ## Why